 Melanie graduated from Lima Technical College (Rhodes) as a Physical Therapy Assistant before continuing her education at the University of Findlay for her Physical Therapy Master’s degree and then Boston University for her Doctorate.

 She has been working in the field since 1998 and with Community Sports and Therapy Center since 2004.
 Melanie works in our hospital setting with inpatients and outpatients, and also has experience in home health.
-She specializes in lymphedema treatment, having a certification through the Norton School of Lymphatic Therapy.
+She specializes in lymphedema treatment, and holds a certification through the Norton School of Lymphatic Therapy.

 Meet the Occupational Therapists at Community Sports and Therapy Center